Privacy Notice - General Data Protection Regulation - Data Protection Act

-For further information about who we share with and why please see APPENDIX A below.
+For further information about who we share with and why please see APPENDIX A.

 Personal data will be retained by the school in accordance with the Data Retention guidelines in the Information Management Toolkit for Schools (IRMS).
-Electronic and paper student records (excluding contact information) will be held until a student reaches the age of 25 in accordance with the Limitation Act 1980 (Section 2) (or age of 30 if the student was statemented or had an EHCP in order to protect against a “failure to provide a sufficient education” case.)
+Electronic and paper student records (excluding contact information) will be held until a student reaches the age of 25, in accordance with the Limitation Act 1980 (Section 2) or the age of 30 if the student was statemented or had an EHCP in order to protect against a “failure to provide a sufficient education” case.

-As part of our recording of events, celebrations and achievements, The Holy Trinity Church of England Secondary School may wish to take photographs of activities that involve your child.
-The photographs may be used for displays, publications and website(s) by the school, Local Authority (LA), local newspapers and other approved partners such as charities we support and local businesses working in partnership with the school on such things as enterprise challenges.
+As part of our recording of events, celebrations and achievements, The Holy Trinity Church of England Secondary School may wish to take photographs of activities that involve students.
+The photographs may be used for displays, publications and website(s) by the school, Local Authority (LA), local newspapers and other approved partners, such as charities we support and local businesses working in partnership with the school on such things as enterprise challenges.

 Photography and/or filming will only take place with the permission of the Head teacher and under appropriate supervision.
 When filming or photography is carried out by the news media, children may be named but home addresses will not be disclosed.
 Images that might cause embarrassment or distress will not be used, including images associated with material on sensitive issues.